 - Age 50 or older with an average risk of developing prostate cancer and you are expected to live at least 10 more years

 If you decide that you want to be tested for prostate cancer, one of our physicians will perform the following two tests:

 - Prostate-Specific Antigen (PSA) blood test.
 This test checks the amount of a prostate-specific antigen in your blood.
 Usually, healthy men will present with levels that are less than four nanograms per milliliter of blood.

 - Digital Rectal Exam (DRE).
 During this test, a physician will insert a gloved, lubricated finger into the rectum and feel for any hard areas or bumps on the prostate that need to be screened for cancer.

-At Generations Family Practice, our physicians have years of experience performing prostate screenings in Cary, and you can rest assured knowing that you are in good hands.
-If you are interested in scheduling an appointment with one of our doctors, contact us today at (919) 852-3999.
+At Generations Family Practice, our physicians have years of experience performing prostate screenings, and you can rest assured knowing that you are in good hands.
+If you are interested in scheduling an appointment at our Cary location with one of our doctors, contact us today at (919) 852-3999.
 We look forward to giving you peace of mind about your prostate health!

 Men from Cary, Apex, Raleigh, Durham, Wake Forest, Chapel Hill, Holly Springs and surrounding areas of NC visit Generations Family Practice for prostate screenings.